saeedghsh/arrangement/README.md

 <!---
 Limitations, Bugs and TODO
 --------------------------
+This project is currently under development, please note that efficiency and optimallity have not been the objective of the implementation.
+As a consequence, the code at your disposal is not in its best shape.
+The objective of this implementation has been to show the concept and prototyping it.

 - [ ] How to detect the overlap of two arcs?
 - [ ] `Decomposition.does_intersect()`, `Decomposition.does_overlap()` and `Decomposition.does_enclose()` require the `Decomposition.superFace` not to be `None`.
 Which by default is!
 - [ ] Include the boundary points of segments, rays and arcs as nodes so that a segment/ray/arc is full included in the graph.